How to integrate ConvertFlow with WordPress

 Make sure your username and password are entered correctly.
 If they are entered incorrectly, you'll receive an email shortly after notifying you that your integration needs to be reset.

 Important Note: If you use WordPress 3.4 or lower, or have an extra security layer provided by your host, then WordPress's XMLRPC feature may need to be enabled for the user account connection to work.
 This is essentially an API for WordPress, similar to your email marketing software's API.
 It is enabled by default on WordPress 3.5 and up.
-However, certain website hosts may implement security features that disables XMLRPC API by default, or requires whitelisting IP addresses to enable connections.
-If your WordPress account isn't connecting to ConvertFlow, and you've double checked your login info, it could be that XMLRPC needs to be enabled by your host (can be done over hosting company's support chat).
+However, certain website hosts and security plugins may implement security features that disables WordPress API by default, or requires whitelisting IP addresses to enable connections.
+If your WordPress account isn't connecting to ConvertFlow, and you've double checked your login info, it could be that WordPress XMLRPC needs to be enabled by your security plugin or host (can be done over hosting company's support chat).
 Otherwise any requests by ConvertFlow are blocked before it can authenticate with the login information.

 How to generate a password just for ConvertFlow